dhtrivedi/ML-Final-Project-fall20/README.md

 Project Developed by: Deep Trivedi (dht258) , Rupesh Bagwe (rpb337)

 A Machine Learning project in Python developing a Natural Language Processing (NLP) Chatbot application using NLTK for text classification.

+Only to be used for academic project/ non commercial purpose.